vefunder/protocol-research-review/articles/multichain/multichain.md

 # Multichain’s Integrations

-As mentioned above, Multichain has a market-leading position in terms of asset bridging and routing.
-Over 3000 unique bridges were deployed, whereby Fantom, Ethereum, and Binance (BNB) hold the most [TVL](https://defillama.com/protocol/multichain).
+Multichain has a market-leading position in terms of asset bridging and routing.
+Over 3000 unique bridges have been deployed, whereby Fantom, Ethereum, and Binance (BNB) hold the most [TVL](https://defillama.com/protocol/multichain).
 The most active [user addresses](https://dune.com/Howard_Peng/multi-chain-on-chain-data) are on BNB, Ethereum, and Polygon.
-With around [$1.81B](https://scan.multichain.org/#/charts/charts-home) in TVL, Multichain almost makes it into the top 10 of protocols with the highest TVL (Compound is currently ranked [#10](https://defillama.com/) with $1.89B TVL).
+With around [$1.8B](https://scan.multichain.org/#/charts/charts-home) in TVL, Multichain almost makes it into the top 10 of protocols by TVL (Compound is currently ranked [#10](https://defillama.com/) with $1.89B TVL).

 The majority of funds are on Fantom ([~43%](https://scan.multichain.org/#/charts/charts-home)).
 Fantom was one of the first bridges supported by Multichain and many tokens on Fantom consider Multichain bridged tokens as the “standard token”.
 For instance, nearly 100% of all [USDC](https://ftmscan.com/token/0x04068da6c83afcfa0e13ba15a6696662335d5b75#readContract) on Fantom was transferred via [Multichain](https://scan.multichain.org/#/tokens) (see image below).